itxawangee/Medipedia---Medical-Dictionary/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Screenshots

-*(Add actual screenshots of the application here)*

 ## Support

-For issues or questions, please open an issue on the GitHub repository.
+For issues or questions, please open an issue on the GitHub repository or Email : akrashnoor2580@gmail.com
 ```

 ### Additional Files You Should Create: